Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 Leakage algorithms are the simplest methods used to treat neutrinos in neutron star merger and post-merger simulations.
 In their most basic form, they can capture the cooling of the post-merger remnant at the order-of-magnitude level, but not the evolution of the composition of the outflows.
 More advanced leakage schemes have however been developed for post-merger simulations, and mixed leakage-moment schemes have been used in general relativistic merger simulations.
 Those advanced schemes can at least approximately capture absorption within the outflows of neutrinos emitted by a post-merger accretion disk or by a neutron star remnant.

-The leakage schemes used in merger simulations are largely based on algorithms developed for core-collapse supernovae~\cite{Ruffert1996,Rosswog:2003rv}.
+The leakage schemes used in merger simulations today were first developed by \cite{Ruffert1996,Rosswog:2003rv}.
 They generally rely on a local computation of the neutrino energy and number emission rates per unit volume, $Q_{\nu,\rm free}$ and $R_{\nu,\rm free}$, for each species of neutrinos.
 In addition, leakage schemes compute an estimate of the optical depth between a given grid cell and the outer boundary of the computational domain, in order to estimate the diffusion timescale of trapped neutrinos through the remnant.